-Laser hair removal is the most popular medical procedure for removing undesired hair permanently.
+Laser hair removal is the most popular medical procedure for removing unwanted hair permanently.

 10 Facts That You Should Know Before Laser Hair Removal

-It would be best to ensure that the area where you want laser hair removal is free from any makeup or other beauty products.
-Sun cream, lotion, or deodorant, need to be wiped out before the procedure starts.
+It would be best to ensure that the area where you want laser hair removal is free from any makeup or other beauty products. one must wipe out Sun cream, lotion, or deodorant before the procedure starts.

 It is prescribed to stop using fake tanning products 3-4 weeks before the procedure.
 Your skin needs to be thoroughly exfoliated to avoid any side effects.

 2.1 What happens if you don’t shave properly before laser hair removal?

 As we briefly discussed, the laser will singe the hair if you don’t shave before your session, causing a burn to your skin.
 Additionally, the treatment won’t be as effective and could leave you with minor transient grazes on the top layer of your skin if the hair hasn’t been thoroughly shaven.

 3. Other Hair Removal Methods Should Be Avoided